 - Hemp Importation & Tariffs: Chatter continues emerging – we should gather support necessary and convince Ol’ Uncle Sam to put tariffs on international hemp for a few years.
 Why should America continue to let foreign countries flood our markets with their hemp and/or CBD extracts when we’re just getting our industry up and running?
 Hopefully this will become a reality soon and chances look good as tariffs seem to be in fashion.

 - The Threat of Over-Centralization: Recent headlines have been littered with stories concerning the regulatory crackdown on American internet centralization with Google, Apple, Facebook, and Amazon in congressional crosshairs.
-Let’s hope our hemp industry doesn’t become completely dominated by gargantuan corporations shouldering out small farmers and independent collectives.
+Let’s hope our hemp industry doesn’t become completely dominated by gargantuan corporations shouldering out small farmers and independent local collectives.
 Hemp CBD can revitalize and once again give serious relevance to small farming.

 We’re learning together and still at ground floor so those getting involved on the farming side stand a good chance of generating decent cash as long as their crop makes it through to harvest and they’ve got someone to sell it to.